You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 - Show or hide the document.
 Students can't see a document until you choose to show it.
 You can create all your content ahead of time and choose what you want students to see based on your schedule.
 You can also set availability conditions based on date, time, and performance on other items in the course gradebook.
 On the Course Content page, students can see when the document is set to be available.

 - Allow class conversations.
 What if your students have questions?
 You can allow conversations within a document, and anyone can contribute.
-Select the Settings icon to open the Document Settings panel and select the conversations check box.
+Select Settings to open the Document Settings panel and select the conversations check box.
 As the conversation develops, it appears only with the document.

 Add custom HTML or CSS